fncbook/fnc/chapter11/methodlines.md

 (section-diffusion-methodlines)=
 # The method of lines

 Our strategy in {numref}`section-diffusion-blackscholes` was to discretize both the time and space derivatives using finite differences, then rearrange so that we could march the solution forward through time.
-It was partially effective, but as {numref}`Demo %s <demo-blackscholes-unstable>` shows, not a sure thing, for reasons we look into starting in the next section.
+It was partially effective, but as @demo-blackscholes-unstable shows, not a sure thing, for reasons we look into starting in the next section.

 ```{index} ! boundary conditions; periodic
 ```